“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 Should I Transfer the Title and Register My Child’s Car in Their Name?

-If you want to reduce or eliminate your liability, you can consider transferring both the title and registration to your child’s name—making them the legal owner.
+If you want to reduce or eliminate your liability, you can consider transferring both the title and registration to your child’s name.
+By doing this, you make your child the legal owner.
 However, if you continue paying the premiums or exert control over the vehicle, you could still face liability questions.

-A complete transfer of ownership—including title and registration—often reduces liability but comes with legal and logistical hurdles, especially if you’re in different states.
+A complete transfer of ownership, including title and registration, often reduces liability.
+But it does come with legal and logistical hurdles, especially if you’re in different states.

 How Can I Lower the Risk of Being Held Liable?